 Kodachrome Basin State Park is located about 20 miles southeast of Bryce Canyon National Park.
 To reach the park, travel west on Scenic Byway 12 to Cannonville, then head south for nine miles on the paved section of Cottonwood Canyon Road.
 Kodachrome Basin State Park is located at 5,800 feet, so you’ll find warm, sunny summers and mild winters that make the park pleasant to visit any season.
 The park is open year-round but check for road conditions prior to heading out.

 Kodachrome Basin State Park has a campground with cabins, and tent and RV campsites.
 Available amenities include modern restrooms, showers, a picnic pavilion, and a convenience store.
 There is a visitor center near the park entrance.
-Kodachrome Basin State Park is open year-round and has a $6 entrance fee.
+Kodachrome Basin State Park is open year-round and requires an entrance fee for day-use.

 Kodachrome Basin State Park is surrounded by Grand Staircase Escalante National Monument.
 The 2,240-acre park can be thoroughly explored in a day or less, leaving time for a side excursion to nearby Grosvenor Arch, a massive natural stone arch located about nine miles southeast, or a drive through rugged Cottonwood Canyon via Cottonwood Canyon Road.